puuu/ESPiLight/README.md

 ## Contributing

 If you find any bug, feel free to open an issue at github.
 Also, pull requests are welcome.
-The development takes place in the `matser` branch.
+The development takes place in the `master` branch.
 The `release` is used to integrate the pilight files and for version tagging, like necessary for the Arduino Library Manager crawler.